bhoggard/bhoggard/README.md

 **I'm looking for a new remote position!**

-I'm hoping to find a staff-level IC role.
+I'm hoping to find a senior IC role.

 I have primarily programmed in Ruby, along with Scala, TypeScript, React, GraphQL (Relay), and React Native.